 Inspect your belt for loose cords, missing cogs, cracks, abrasions, thin spots or excessive wear.
 Compare belt measurements with a new drive belt, and replace if necessary.

-Belts with thin spots, burn marks, etc., should be replaced to eliminate noise, vibration or erratic PVT operation.
+Belts with thin spots, burn marks, etc., should be replaced to eliminate noise, vibration or erratic Polaris Variable Transmission (PVT) operation.